BMC Software Subscription Services (SaaS) Support Policy

-When a customer is ready to upgrade the BMC Subscription Services to a newer version, customer may do so by the following means:
+Each BMC SaaS Subscription Service is updated at least twice per year.
+When a customer is ready to upgrade the BMC Subscription Services to a newer version, the customer may do so by the following means:

 Remedyforce service: Remedyforce offers two options for upgrades: Automatic Upgrade (waiting for BMC to upgrade customer’s ORG) and Self Upgrade (customer performs the upgrade itself according to its own scheduling needs).
 Customers choosing the Self Upgrade option must do so by the commencement date per the Automatic Upgrade schedule.
 ORGs that are not Self Upgraded by these dates will default to the Automatic Upgrade option and will be upgraded automatically by BMC.

-For all BMC Subscription Services, customers are responsible for management of any on premise integrated system, user acceptance testing, training and internal communication planning during an upgrade.
+For all BMC Subscription Services, customers are responsible for management of any on-premises integrated system, user acceptance testing, training, and internal communication planning during an upgrade.